The Obama Foundation Just Gave This DC Prosecutor A Fellowship

 In only its second year, the fellows program of the Obama Foundation, based in Chicago, has vaulted itself into an elite tier of recognition for civic service.
 The fellowship, as the Foundation’s promotional materials describe, is awarded to those “confronting many of the world’s most pressing problems through civic engagement,” and is granted to a small handful of applicants with service-oriented ideas ranging form agriculture to Native American rights.

 This year, the program has received more than 5,500 applications from 160 countries.
 Of the 20 fellows chosen, only one is from Washington, DC: Seema Gajwani, a special counsel in the Office of the Attorney General, where she leads the Restorative Justice and Victim Services Section.
 Restorative-justice programs bring together perpetrators and victims in a setting designed to achieve reconciliation, instead of pursuing prison time.
-The programs have proven an increasingly appealing option to law enforcement in several cities, as the country has experienced a political realignment on incarceration policies in in the past decade.
+The programs have proven an increasingly appealing option to law enforcement in several cities, as the country has experienced a political realignment on incarceration policies in the past decade.
 (One proving ground for the concept has been public education, where its use has been proliferating for several years.)

 In 2016, Gajwani launched the restorative-justice program with the approval of DC attorney general Karl Racine.
 In a recent phone interview, edited for length and clarity, Gajwani described the successes and challenges of the program, and why she thinks the restorative-justice model may catch on nationwide.